The Real Cost of Maintaining Your Timeshare

 Special Assessments: The Surprise Bills No One Warns You About

 Maintenance fees aren’t the only recurring cost.
-Timeshare resorts can charge special assessments—unexpected one-time fees—to cover large expenses like:
+Timeshare resorts can charge special assessment fees (also called assessment fees)—unexpected, one-time charges for major repairs or upgrades such as:

 • Renovations or upgrades